 While fluctuations in weather conditions will continue to affect PSE's billed revenue and energy supply expenses from month to month, PSE's decoupling mechanisms are expected to mitigate the impact of weather on operating revenue and net income.
-The Washington Commission has allowed PSE to record a monthly adjustment to its electric and natural gas operating revenues related to electric transmission and distribution, natural gas operations and general administrative costs from residential, commercial and industrial customers to mitigate the effects of abnormal weather, conservation impacts and changes in usage patterns per customer with the exception of the electric business where PCA is not part of the decoupling mechanism.
+The Washington Commission has allowed PSE to record a monthly adjustment to its electric and natural gas operating revenues related to electric transmission and distribution, natural gas operations and general administrative costs from residential, commercial and industrial customers to mitigate the effects of abnormal weather, conservation impacts and changes in usage patterns per customer.
 As a result, these electric and natural gas revenues will be recovered on a per customer basis regardless of actual consumption levels.
 The energy supply costs, which are part of the PCA and PGA mechanisms, are not included in the decoupling mechanism.
 The revenue recorded under the decoupling mechanisms will be affected by customer growth and not actual consumption.
 Following each calendar year, PSE will recover or refund the difference between allowed decoupling revenue and the corresponding actual revenue to affected customers over a 12-month period beginning the following May.
-The decoupling mechanism will end on December 31, 2017 unless the continuation of the mechanism is approved in PSE's next GRC filing, which PSE is required to submit by January 17, 2017 at the latest.
+The decoupling mechanism will end on December 31, 2017 unless the continuation of the mechanism is approved in PSE's next General Rate Case (GRC) filing, which PSE is required to submit by January 17, 2017 at the latest.